 - In this step, select the FTP Server with permission on a Private and Public network.

 - Click OK.

-In this step, you can also use your favorite FTP client to connect newly created FTP server from tlocal network.
+In this step, you can also use your favorite FTP client to connect the newly created FTP server from the tlocal network.

 In case, you are not using Windows Firewall then your security software vendor should be compatible with a website for necessary instructions to allow access to an FTP server.